mlochbaum/BQN/README.md

 Numbers allow the typical decimal notation with `¯` for the negative sign (because `-` is a function) and `e` for scientific notation (or `E`, as numeric notation is case-insensitive). `∞` and `π` may be used as special numeric values.
 Complex numbers are also allowed, with the components separated by `i`.

 Strings are written with double quotes `""`, and characters with single quotes `''` with a single character in between.
-A double quote within a string can be escaped by writing it twice.
-If two string or two character literals are next to each other, they must be separated by a space.
+A double quote within a string can be escaped by writing it twice; if two string literals are next to each other, they must be separated by a space.
+In contrast, character literals do not use escapes, as the length is already known.

 ### Separators